alekseikondratenko/alekseikondratenko/README.md

 ### Hello, I am Aleksei 👋

-Here ais some brief information about me:
+Here is some brief information about me:

 - 🔭 I’m currently working on AI/ML applications in Civil Engineering